faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

  (PlanetViewController.mm:33)
 ```

-The crash reporter tool fundamentally just uses `atos` to symbolicate the
+The Crash Reporter tool fundamentally just uses `atos` to symbolicate the
-crash report, as well as providing other system related information.
+Crash Report, as well as providing other system related information.

 Symbolification is described further by an Apple Technote in case we want to get into it in more detail. @tn2123